GDelCorso/NA_DAtabase/README.md

 NA_DA can generate datasets of 2D shapes with customizable dataset attributes, latent variables, uncertainty and deformation and their multivariate distributions.

 ## Dataset Attributes:
+The generator can be used to define different databases according to user-defined parameters.
+In particular
 * Dataset size: the maximum number of generated images.
 * Sampling strategy: define the technique for sampling a probability distribution (Monte Carlo, Latin HyperCube Sampling, or Low Discrepancy Sequence).
 * Random seed: the number used to initialize the random generator.